Cindy-Ntombela22/Networking_Projects/README.md

 Project 3 - Capstone Project:
 Designed and configured a campus network with the intention of providing redundant connectivity between its three branches.
 The first branch consisted of a three-tier hierarchical design with the other branches having a collapsed core design.
-The branches were configured with OSPF, DHCP, STP, EtherChannel, Inter-VLAN routing and PAT between the intranet and the internet.
+The branches were configured with ACL, OSPF, DHCP, STP, EtherChannel, Inter-VLAN routing and PAT between the intranet and the internet.
 A wireless LAN controller was configured for wireless device connectivity.